 Choosing plants for sunny – and hot – patios

 Sun-loving plants outnumber shade-loving ones in garden centres as they tend to be those that have the most colour.
 The world is almost your oyster here if you’re lucky enough to have a garden that benefits from sun all day.
-Look out for lavandula, salvia, penstemon, roses, verbena and herbs, which all like sun.
+Look out for lavandula, salvia, penstemon, roses, geraniums, verbena and herbs, which all like sun.

 How to create a successful planting scheme

 Always bear the rule ‘right plant, right place’ in mind; also, plant in bulk numbers for maximum impact.
 Group plants in threes or fives or if you have more room multiples of odd numbers to create broad swathes of colour.
-Don’t be afraid to fill gaps in beds with plants and flowers – the most beautiful beds, borders and pots are teaming with colour and interest.
+Don’t be afraid to fill gaps in beds with plants and flowers – the most beautiful beds, borders and pots are teaming with colour and multiple heights.